anantnrg/Python-Examples/README.md

 # Python-Examples
 ## Scripts

-#1 : helloworld.py
+### 1 : helloworld.py

 This is simple hello world application that prints Hello World

-#2 : opencv-test.py
+### 2 : opencv-test.py

-This
+This is an Opencv test application which loads a video source from a webcam.I got this code from Python Programming Loading the Video Python Tutorial https://pythonprogramming.net/loading-video-python-opencv-tutorial/